jundalisay/spblist/content/en/research/descartes/philosophy/part-1/article-14.md

 This is why when we do not steadily fix our thoughts on the contemplation of the all-perfect Being, that a doubt arises as to whether the idea we have of him is not one of those which we frame at pleasure, or at least of that class to whose essence existence does not pertain.

-### 17. The greater objective (representative) perfection there is in our idea of a thing, the greater also must be the perfection of its cause.
+#### 17. The greater objective (representative) perfection there is in our idea of a thing, the greater also must be the perfection of its cause.

 When we further reflect on the various ideas that are in us, it is easy to perceive that there is not much difference among them, when we consider them simply as certain modes of thinking.

 But they are widely different, considered in reference to the objects they represent.
 Their causes must be so much the more perfect according to the degree of objective perfection contained in them.

-[Footnote: "as what they represent of their object has more perfection."—FRENCH.]
+{{< f f="French: 'as what they represent of their object has more perfection.'" >}}

 There is no difference between this and a person who has the idea of a machine.